Indigenous Pathway

 Associate Director of Rural Health

 Elizabeth Guerrero Lyons, EdD, is the associate director of Rural Health and assistant professor at MSU College of Human Medicine.
-Prior to this role, she has worked in undergraduate admissions and served as the director of minority recruitment for the medical school.
+Prior to this role, she worked in undergraduate admissions and served as the director of multicultural recruitment for the medical school.
 Dr. Lyons is co-founder of the Great Lakes Native American Applicant Workshop, a multi-school initiative that provides mentorship and guidance for Native American premedical students from a six-state region.

 Faculty Advisor